AhmedMohamed-1/Course-Microsoft-Back-End-Development-.NET/README.md

 # User API ( Course-Microsoft-Back-End-Development .NET )

 Welcome to the User API project!
 This API allows you to manage users with basic CRUD operations.
-The API is built using ASP.NET Core and leverages JWT authentication for secure access.
+The API is built using ASP.NET Core and authentication for secure access.

 ## Table of Contents